 Once they reviewed our information they got back to us with a time for a Skype interview.
 This was all done within a week and it was communicated very well through email.
-The Skype interview was very simple.
+The Skype interview was quick.
 It lasted for about 15 minutes and they asked questions such as: Why APAX?
 What is your experience?
 Tell us about yourselves....etc.
-The interview was very simple and relaxed.
+The interview was very relaxed.

-After we had the interview within a few days they responded with their answer (which is mostly a yes) and then they asked when we would like to start training.
+After we had the interview within a few days they responded with their answer (which is most often a yes) and then they asked when we would like to start training.

-They are flexible and allow you to choose when you would like to start
+They allow you to choose when you would like to start.

 We decided on a date and we booked our flights and sent our flight details to their contacts so that they had confirmation that we were coming.